ISO 42001 Annex A Controls: The 38 AI Management Controls and Where Each One Lands in the Deployment

 A.6: AI system life cycle

-A.6.2.2 (Objectives for the responsible development of AI systems) requires the objectives for responsible development to be defined.
+A.6.1.2 (Objectives for responsible development of AI system) requires the objectives for responsible development to be defined and carried into every lifecycle stage.
+The evidence is the written objectives, dated before the build started.

-A.6.2.8 (AI system operation and monitoring) requires the operation to be monitored.
-The evidence is the monitoring records: the audit log the gateway produces plus the review records showing the monitoring is operational.
+A.6.2.6 (AI system operation and monitoring) requires the operation to be monitored.
+The evidence is the monitoring records: the audit log the gateway produces plus the review records showing a named person acted on what the monitoring surfaced.

 A.7: Data for AI systems

-A.7 contains six controls covering the data lifecycle for AI systems.
+A.7 contains five controls covering the data lifecycle for AI systems.

-A.7.2 (Data for development and enhancement of AI systems) requires the data used for AI development to be documented and appropriate.
+A.7.2 (Data for development and enhancement of AI system) requires the data used for AI development to be documented and appropriate.
 The evidence is the training data documentation.

 A.7.3 (Acquisition of data) requires the acquisition of data to be documented and lawful.
 The evidence is the data sourcing records and the legal basis analysis.